polysyllabic/chaos/README.md

 put the game in an inconsistent state.
 Old mods may not be removed correctly, and new ones may not be applied.
 In this case, you may need to pause the game and manually set the necessary options.

-*Important Security Note:* TCC is not designed to run on untrusted networks.
-You should only run this if your local network is completely under your control (i.e., you manage the router that connects you to the internet yourself and you trust all the devices within your home network).
+*Important Security Note:* By default, TCC runs without any security.
+This is only safe if you are running it on a local network that is completely under your control (i.e., you manage the router that connects you to the internet yourself and you trust all the devices within your home network).
+If that is not the case, be sure to enable password protection for the UI and enable TLS.

 ## What's New In Chaos Unbound